You’re waiting for your website to perform well on Google, Bing, and other search engines. And waiting. And waiting…

 There is a lot of content on Google.
 That means the search engine has to sort through massive amounts of content before showing users the sites most relevant to their queries.

 In order to bring up results for search queries quickly, Google uses a process known as indexing.
-In other words, Google will store (or index) websites and their content in a massive directory.
-Then it will analyze the content to see what each page is about.
-That way, Google can bring up only the most relevant and trustworthy content in SERPs, giving people a great user experience.
+Google will store (or index) websites and their content in a massive directory.
+It analyzes the content to discover what each page is about.
+That way, Google will bring up only the most relevant and trustworthy content in SERPs, giving people a great user experience.

-Indexing isn’t an immediate process; it will take Google some time after you publish new websites and pages before indexing them.
-If your site is not yet indexed, it will not show up in Google search results; that means people will only be able to view the page by using its URL.
+Indexing isn’t an immediate process.
+It will take Google some time to crawl, or scan and analyze, new websites and updated pages, and even longer before Google indexes them.
+If your site is not yet indexed, it will not show up in Google search results; that means people will only be able to view the page by entering its exact URL into the search bar.

 Request Indexing On Google Search Console